- Rates for Anthem ratepayers will increase, on average, 35%. This is just on your water bill; not wastewater or your TOTAL bill.

 "Regional consolidation holds some promise for our district.
 So while our ratepayers must unfortunately endure an increase in this interim period, there does seem to be hope for a better outcome next year," she said.

-EPCOR will host a community meeting at the Civic Building in late April or early May to explain these changes, the impact to Anthem ratepayers, and next steps.
-Be sure you're subscribed to receive our communications so that you can be informed of this meeting date.
+EPCOR will host a community meeting at the Civic Building May 9 at 6 p.m. to explain these changes, the impact to Anthem ratepayers, and next steps.
+Be sure you're subscribed to receive our communications so that you can stay informed.

 History of the case